consoledotdev/home/content/tools/server-monitoring.md

 not evaluate it, and there are some limitations such as [needing](https://opstrace.com/docs/references/faq#how-do-i-use-my-own-domain) to use a \*.opstrace.io domain unless you contact them about a commercial version.
-We’ll reevaluate Opstrace in the future.
+We'll reevaluate Opstrace in the future.

 {{< tools/category-review/card-heading name="Sensu" thumbnail="/img/favicons/sensu.io.png" url="https://sensu.io" score="none" >}}